안녕하세요! 토미입니다.

 Aspirated consonant phenomenon

-When the consonants ㅂ, ㄷ, ㄱ, ㅈ, like 바다가자 come before or after the batchim ㅎ, their pronunciation will become stronger sounds like ㅍ, ㅌ, ㅋ, ㅊ.
+When the consonants ㅂ, ㄷ, ㄱ, ㅈ, like 바다가자, come before or after the batch ㅎ, their pronunciation will become stronger sounds like ㅍ, ㅌ, ㅋ, ㅊ.

 Did you notice ㄱ met ㅎ and changed into ㅋ?

-ㅂ met with ㅎ and it changed to ㅍ, stronger sound.
+ㅂ met with ㅎ, and it changed to ㅍ, a stronger sound.

 Elimination of ㅎ

-As it is said, you just have to say good bye to ㅎ batchim when ㅇ comes after.
+As said, you must say goodbye to ㅎ batchim when ㅇ comes after.

 In other words, you don’t pronounce ㅎ.